 The "rel" directory always contains the last released build.
 The "fan" directory contains our main development code branch.

 The easiest way to perform a bootstrap build from git is to use the "bootstrap.fan" script:

 java_homeenv var points to your JDK installation

 NOTE: the default setup requries JDK 1.8 to recompile Fantom.

 By default devHome is assumed to be a peer to relHome called "fan".
 If you'd like to use another directory then specify the "-devHome" option.

 This script will perform a number of steps:

 - Verifies your environment

-- Clones hg tip or if hg repo exists performs a pull/update
+- Clones git repo or if repo exists performs a pull

 - Configures your etc files